Safe Summer Socialising

 Safely socialise during the summer months

-Ireland has been in and out of lockdown for over a year now.
-But finally, the restrictions are beginning to ease, the weather’s improving, and we can hopefully have a social Summer.
+With the weather starting to make some improvement, people are excited to be back in the sunshine with friends and family.
 It’s important that we all socialise safely for ourselves, our families and our communities.
-Whether it’s mindful drinking tips, how to be safe in the sun, alternatives to alcohol, laws on outdoor drinking or a reminder to never drink and drive, read on for our safe socialising advice this Summer.
+Whether it’s mindful drinking tips, how to be safe in the sun, alternatives to alcohol, laws on outdoor drinking or a reminder to never drink and drive, read on for our safe summer socialising advice and tips.